gSchool/ada-developer-skills/01-roundtable-guides/02-wk01-roundtable-1.md

 * In one word, how is your first week at Ada going?
 * What questions do you have?

-Guiding Questions and Concepts to Review.
+Guiding Questions and Concepts to Review:
-*
-*
+* How did your Random Menu solutions differ from eachother?
+* What study techniques have worked for you in the past?
+* What study techniques have _not_ worked for you in the past?
+* What study techniques have you found worked for you for programming?